firebase/firebaseui-web/README.md

 ## Angular Setup

-In Angular applications you can use this [FirebaseUI Web Angular Wrapper](https://github.com/RaphaelJenni/firebaseui-angular) from the community.
+In Angular applications, you can use this [FirebaseUI Web Angular Wrapper](https://github.com/RaphaelJenni/firebaseui-angular) from the community.

 ## Known issues